riyac12/azure-aks-docs/articles/aks/istio-gateway-api.md

 Create the resource in the `aks-istio-system` namespace to enable access logs for all gateways in the mesh, or in a specific namespace to enable access logs only for gateways in that namespace.

-The following example shows a `Telemetry` resource that enables gateway access logging:
+The following example shows a `Telemetry` resource that enables `Gateway` access logging:

 ```yaml
 apiVersion: telemetry.istio.io/v1